Losant/losant-docs/docs/dashboards/input-controls.md

 ### Help Blocks

-The Help Block is a special component in the Input Controls block that allows text to be displayed to users for the purpose of explaining, in greater detail than can be conveyed in a button label, what exactly will happen when a button is pressed and a workflow / device command is fired off.
+The Help Block is a special component in the Input Controls Block that allows text to be displayed to users for the purpose of explaining, in greater detail than can be conveyed in a button label, what exactly will happen when a button is pressed and a workflow / device command is fired off.

 ![Help Block Input](/images/dashboards/input-controls-help-input.png "Help Block Input")